DoNOF/DoNOF-Documentation/docs/input.rst

 For more info see [JCC 30, 2078 (2009)]

-For computational details see section X in [CPC ...]
+For computational details see section 3 in [CPC (2020) by Piris and Mitxelena]

 NOPTORB:             Number of the optimized orbitals